-Small enterprises play a significant role in driving economic growth, reducing poverty, and creating job opportunities in Tanzania.
-Developing on this background, the study investigated the influence of relationship lending on credit access by small enterprises in Moshi Municipality, Tanzania.
-The study pursued three specific objectives; to examine the relationship lending practices by small enterprises; to determine the influence of length of relationship lending on credit access by small enterprises; and to analyse the association of multiple lending relationships and credit access by small enterprises.
-Through a cross-sectional research design, data were collected from 290 small enterprises in Moshi Municipality using a survey questionnaire.
-Descriptive statistics and logistic regression model were used in data analysis.
-The study revealed that most of small enterprises owners accessed loan from bank once per year with an average repayment period of one to six months.
-The study also found that the length of relationship and collateral had significance and positive influence on small enterprises' credit access (0.596, Wald $\chi^2$ (1) = 5.092, p=0.024; 0.357, Wald $\chi^2$ (1) = 6.851, p=0.009).
-Borrowing from multiple lenders was also found to have significant positive influence on small enterprises credit access (2.186, Wald $\chi^2$ (1) = 15.393, p= 0.000, while services and size of the firm (-1.749, Wald $\chi^2$ (1) = 9.888, p=0.002; -0.221, Wald $\chi^2$ (1) = 5.481, p=0.019 were found to have significant negative influence on small enterprises credit access.
-In conclusion, length of relationship, collateral and multiple lending relationship have significant influence on credit access by small enterprises.
-It is recommended that small enterprises owners should stay in close contact with their lenders.
-There is also a need for the government to increase its spending on credit guarantee programs to increase access to loans for start-up businesses, small enterprises and individuals without established credit histories.
+Small enterprises drive economic growth, reduce poverty, and create job opportunities in Tanzania.
+This study aimed to assess the influence of relationship lending on credit access by small enterprises in Moshi Municipality, Tanzania.
+The study's objectives were to examine the relationship lending practices by small enterprises, determine the influence of the length of relationship on credit access by small enterprises, and analyse the association between multiple lending relationships and credit access by small enterprises.
+Data were collected from 290 small enterprises in Moshi Municipality using a cross-sectional research design and a survey questionnaire.
+Descriptive statistics and logistic regression models were used in data analysis.
+The study revealed that most small enterprise owners accessed loans from banks once per year with an average repayment period of one to six months.
+The study also found that the length of the relationship and collateral had a significant and positive influence on small enterprises' credit access (0.596, Wald $\chi^2$ (1) = 5.092, p=0.024; 0.357, Wald $\chi^2$ (1) = 6.851, p=0.009).
+Borrowing from multiple lenders was also found to have significant positive influence on small enterprises credit access (2.186, Wald $\chi^2$ (1) = 15.393, p=0.000, while services and size of the firm (-1.749, Wald $\chi^2$ (1) = 9.888, p=0.002; -0.221, Wald $\chi^2$ (1) = 5.481, p=0.019 were found to have significant negative influence on small enterprises credit access.

+In conclusion, the length of relationship, collateral, and multiple lending relationships significantly influence small enterprises' credit access.
+It is recommended that small enterprise owners should stay in close contact with their lenders.
+The government also needs to increase its spending on credit guarantee programs to improve access to loans for start-up businesses, small enterprises, and individuals without established credit histories.

-CHAPTER ONE INTRODUCTION
+CHAPTER ONE